salsify/avromatic/README.md

 model validation may be required so that the correct member is selected, especially when deserializing from Avro.

-In the future, the type coercion used in the gem will be replaced to better support the union use case.
+In the future, the type coercion used in the gem will be enhanced to better support the union use case.

 #### Nested Models